LEARNAcademy/syllabus/js_beginning/03js_functions.md

 var greeting = () => {
     return "Hello There"
 }
 console.log(greeting())

-output >> Hello There
+output -->> Hello There
 ```

 ## Function Arguments

-Functions often require some information in order to run.
+Functions often require external information in order to run.
 Pieces of outside information that is used when a function runs are called **arguments** to that function.
 We put the arguments inside the parentheses of the function.

 Let's rebuild our greeting() function to make it a little more versatile by allowing it to take in a name as an argument.